LukePappa/Ourism/text.md

 Every particle of existence is subject to a world-branch in which it realizes the highest state of being: everlasting freedom from misery.
 To obtain this state, stop inflicting misery upon yourself.

+It is important to distinguish misery from healthy and/or natural forms of suffering, such as remorse, grief, mental illness, and physical pain.